 Under Federal law, a private employer must have 50+ employees within a 75-mile radius and the employee must have worked 1250 hours within a 12-month period.

 Under CT State law, a private employer must have 75+ employees within the State of Connecticut and the employee must have worked 1000 hours within a 12-month period.

-For more information, contact CWEALF to receive our Family and Medical Leave in CT booklet.
+For more information, contact CWEALF to receive our Pregnancy and Family Medical Leave in CT booklet.

 Sexual Harassment at Work